To apply for a building permit for residential construction, the builder/contractor must furnish Madison the City with the following

 - Sewer Inspection: All sewer connections to Madison the City taps require a Fernco Adaptor.
 No other type of connection will be allowed.

 - Foundation inspection: occurs when the foundation is ready after rough grading of lot drainage but before pouring concrete.

 - Framing Inspection: Done before insulation or other wall coverings are installed.

 - Insulation Inspection: Performed before sheetrock or other wall coverings are installed.

-- Electrical Inspection: When all circuits are terminated, trim-out hardware is installed and the air conditioner compressor is connected.
+- Electrical Inspection: When all circuits are terminated, trim-out hardware is installed, and the air conditioner compressor is connected.

-- Final Inspection: After the building, landscaping, sidewalks, fencing, etc. are complete, no one shall occupy any building until a final inspection has been performed and a Certificate of Occupancy is issued.
+- Final Inspection: After the building, landscaping, sidewalks, fencing, etc., are complete, no one shall occupy any building until a final inspection has been performed and a Certificate of Occupancy is issued.
 Such person(s) not complying may be found guilty of a misdemeanor.

-- Madison the City shall be notified of and approve any changes made after such application for permit or during construction before such changes may be implemented.
+- Madison the City shall be notified of and approve any changes made after such application for a permit or during construction before such changes may be implemented.

 - All fees must be paid when the permit is issued.